HamizJamil/group22-cisc327/pull_request_template.md

 ## Testing
-- Please list the tests you have made to prove the efficiency/validation of the change
+- Please list the tests you have made to prove the efficiency/validation of the change -> Created a log in test that would both succeed and fail to check valid error outputs and confirm the function works as intended
 - List the instructions to replicate the test
+	-> Create a new User() object using register_user(), then user login() function with specified parameters to replicate the test
 - List any other important details for testing
+	-> N/A

 ## Format Checklist
 - [x] avoid excessive whitepsace and unecessary brackets or spacing for concision